hurlbertvisionlab/LibRawWrapper/README.md

 | gamma                     | linear        | linear               | sRGB                  |
 | equivalent dcraw settings | `-4`          | `-D -4`              | `-6 -W -g 2.4 12.92`  |

 The `BitmapFrame` can be directly shown in the user interface or encoded into an image file as shown above.
+Technically `IgnoreColorProfile` and `PreservePixelFormat` can be combined to get access to the raw 16-bit data, however, the `BitmapFrame` would then hold data that should not be directly shown in the user interface, because it doesn't meet the expectations of the `Rgb48` pixel format.

 ### Lower-level API